 It is important that the table you choose is scaled proportionally to the patio space, ensuring you still have enough room for Garden Chairs to be easily pulled out, and that you can easily manoeuvre around the space.

 Getting the right patio table can be a little overwhelming, especially if you don't know exactly what you want.
 The options are simply endless, and going into a store uninformed, or shopping online, can easily lead to buying something that doesn't fit.

-At Lazy Susan it's not uncommon for customers who buy our outdoor dining sets to be replacing high street bought sets that are less than a year or two old.
+At Lazy Susan it's not uncommon for customers who buy our outdoor dining sets to be replacing high street-bought sets that are less than a year or two old.

-They've bought them on impulse, half price, seems like a bargain, but they simply don't fit or work with the space they have.
+They've bought them on impulse, half price, which seems like a bargain, but they simply don't fit or work with the space they have.
 Nothing looks worse than a set that is hanging off your paved patio area and onto the lawn!

 The look of your table is very important, of course, but making sure it fits the space and gives enough 'workable' seating is even more important, trust me!